Azure Blob Storage

 A container is more like a folder containing different blobs.
 At the container level, we can define security policies and assign them to the container, which will cascade to all blobs in the same container.

-A storage account can contain an unlimited number of containers, and each container can contain an unlimited number of blobs up to the maximum limit of the storage account size (up to 500 TB).
+A storage account can contain an unlimited number of containers.
+And Each container can contain an unlimited number of blobs up to the maximum limit of the storage account size (up to 500 TB).

 Blob storage is based on a flat storage schema.
 So you can’t create a container within a container.
 For example: once we create a container like videos and if we want to differentiate between professional videos and personal videos.
 We can then prefix the blob names with personal for personal videos and professional for professional videos.
 The blob name will appear as personal-video1, personal-video2 for personal videos, and for professional videos – professional-video1, professional-video2.
 Like this, we can create a virtual hierarchy, but we can’t create a container within a container inside the Azure Blob storage service.